June Allyson: Early films

-After her appearance in the Broadway musical, Allyson was selected for the 1943 film version of Best Foot Forward.
+After her appearance in the Broadway musical, Allyson was selected for the 1943 MGM film version of Best Foot Forward.
 When she arrived in Hollywood, the production had not started, so MGM "placed her on the payroll" of Girl Crazy (1943).
-Despite playing a "bit part", Allyson received good reviews as a sidekick to Best Foot Forwards star, Lucille Ball, but was still relegated to the "drop list."
+Despite playing a bit part, Allyson received good reviews as a sidekick to Best Foot Forwards star, Lucille Ball, but was still relegated to the "drop list."

 MGM's musical supervisor Arthur Freed saw her screen test sent up by an agent and insisted that Allyson be put on contract immediately.
 Another musical, Thousands Cheer (1943), was a showcase for her singing, albeit still in a minor role.

 As a new starlet, although Allyson had already been a performer on stage and screen for over five years, she was presented as an "overnight sensation", with Hollywood press agents attempting to portray her as an ingenue, selectively slicing years off her true age.
 Studio bios listed her variously as being born in 1922 and 1923.

 Rising fame

-Allyson's breakthrough was in Two Girls and a Sailor (1944) where the studio image of the "girl next door" was fostered by her being cast alongside long-time acting chum Van Johnson, the quintessential "boy next door."
+Allyson's breakthrough was in Two Girls and a Sailor (1944) in which the studio image of the "girl next door" was fostered by her being cast alongside long-time acting chum Van Johnson, the quintessential "boy next door."
 As the "sweetheart team", Johnson and Allyson were to appear together in four later films.

 Allyson supported Lucille Ball again in Meet the People (1944), which was a flop.
 It was on this film she met Dick Powell, whom she later married.

 She supported Margaret O'Brien in Music for Millions (1944) and was billed after Robert Walker and Hedy Lamarr in the romantic comedy Her Highness and the Bellboy (1945).